 For all other searches, forward materials to Human Resources

-Important Interviewing Information
+Appendix B: Important Interviewing Information

 Conducting the Interview

 Establish rapport with the candidates.
 Select an interview setting that is conducive to good communication and conversation.
 A warm greeting and small talk will help relax candidates.
-In casual conversation, be careful, however, to avoid any questions which may be perceived as discriminatory in nature (marital status, family, etc.)
+In casual conversation, be careful, however, to avoid any questions which may be perceived as seeking personal information.
+Topics like marital status, family, etc. may uncover information that should not be considered in employment decisions.

+Notes are helpful to remember key points from the interview.
+Be sure to let candidates know notes will be taken prior to beginning the interview.

 Engage in careful, active listening.
 Listen to what is and is not being said.
 Never assume an answer.

 Ask open ended questions to garner a comprehensive response vs. a “yes” or “no” response.